Eric-Dilcher/Kakuro-Solver/README.txt

 First Line: (integer representing number of rows) (integer representing number of columns)

-rows*columns number of lines, each with: if "clue" box: (integer representing across value) (integer representing down value) {note: 0 0 if empty clue box} if blank box (integer -1).
+The following rows*columns number of lines: if "clue" box: (integer representing across value) (integer representing down value) {note: 0 0 if empty clue box} if blank box (integer -1).
 Each line in the file represents a box of the puzzle according to the order: left to right, top to bottom.

 Sample puzzles are included in the repository, and are named kakuro*.txt.
 Run the "Kakuro" bytecode to solve all included puzzles (Solutions printed to console).